stingray.schema_instance¶

 Build a

-structure from a JSON Schema document.This doesn’t do much, but it allows us to use classes to define methods that apply to the JSON Schema constructs instead of referring to them as the source document dictionaries.
+Schemastructure from a JSON Schema document.This doesn’t do much, but it allows us to use classes to define methods that apply to the JSON Schema constructs instead of referring to them as the source document dictionaries.

 This relies on an

-extension vocabulary to describeOCCURS DEPENDING ON
+maxItemsDependsOnextension vocabulary to describeOCCURS DEPENDING ON.All

-section, we defer the forward references and tweak the schema objects.- classmethod from_json(source: None | bool | int | float | str | list[Any] | dict[str, Any]) Schema ¶
+$refnames are expected to refer to explicit$anchornames within this schema.
+Since anchor names may occur at the end, in a#defsection, we defer the forward references and tweak the schema objects.- classmethod from_json(source: None | bool | int | float | str | list[Any] | dict[str, Any]) Schema¶

 Build a